smartdevicelink/sdl_evolution/proposals/0292-improve-VDE-for-stable-frame-rate.md

 - android.opengl.EGLDisplay
 - android.opengl.EGLSurface

-Actually a open source graphic library, called [Grafika](https://github.com/google/grafika) already implemented some useful wrapper classes that internally wraps some GLES classes, and the following wrapper classes in Grafika already did exactly what we want:
+Actually an open source graphic library, called [Grafika](https://github.com/google/grafika) already implemented some useful wrapper classes that internally wrap some GLES classes, and the following wrapper classes in Grafika already did exactly what we want:
 - `EglCore` (com.android.grafika.gles.EglCore)
 - `OffscreenSurface` (com.android.grafika.gles.OffscreenSurface)
 - `WindowSurface` (com.android.grafika.gles.WindowSurface)
 - `FullFrameRect` (com.android.grafika.gles.FullFrameRect)

 Instead of having dependency on above Grafika classes, I tried to use those GLES classes directly.
-However, Grafika classes above are just thin wrapper of GLES classes, and because the basic idea is exactly the same as what some part of Grafika does, as a nature of open source policy, we should follow the Grafika's Apache License 2.0.
+However, Grafika classes above are just thin wrappers of GLES classes, and because the basic idea is exactly the same as what some part of Grafika does, as a nature of open source policy, we should follow the Grafika's Apache License 2.0.

 It is exactly the philosophy of open source, and re-inventing a wheel does not make sense.